brimdata/super/docs/language/functions/grok.md

-The string `p` may contain one or more Grok patterns of syntax `%{pattern:field_name}` where _pattern_ is the name of the pattern to match in `s` and _field_name_ is the resultant field name of the capture value.
-If the _field_name_ portion is not included, the _pattern_ must still match but the capture value will not be present in the returned record.
+The string `p` may contain one or more Grok patterns of syntax `%{pattern:field_name}` where _pattern_ is the name of the pattern to match in `s` and _field_name_ is the resultant field name of the captured value.
+If the _field_name_ portion is not included, the _pattern_ must still match but the captured value will not be present in the returned record.
 Any non-pattern portions of `p` must also match against the contents of `s`.
 Non-pattern portions of `p` may contain regular expressions.